 The primary goal is to optimize your security operations management.
 This begins with maximizing the potential of each of your team members’ skills.
 This means senior staffers must lead by example, tackling complex issues, while junior team members watch and learn the ins and outs.
 A tool that can automatically resolve simple tasks while guiding a user through a recommended course of action when necessary would help junior staffers learn.
 This would also free up some of the senior team members’ time to focus on tougher challenges.

-Today’s cybersecurity teams have access to a wide range of solutions.
+Today’s cybersecurity teams have access to a wide range of cybersecurity solutions.
 The key for these teams in the future is to only incorporate new security systems complementary to their current systems.
 This is better than implementing a cybersecurity solution that duplicates or complicates the existing solution system in place.
 Learn more about CyberSponse SOAR solution by going to the website!